TradeZero Rating:

 - $125 for an outgoing transfer

-Option trades have no base fee, but there’s a 25¢ per-contract charge.
-Automatic exercises and assignments are free, but manually exercising a contract costs $35.
+Option trades have no base charge, but there is a per-contract fee of 42¢, capped at $20 per order.
+Automatic exercises and assignments are free right now, although manually exercising a contract is $35.

 Education & Security Analysis